RTippin/janus-client/README.md

 $latency = $server->getEndLatency();
 ```
 ## Example Cycle
 - Say we want to obtain a list of video rooms, 4 calls must be made.
-Once attached, we send janus our command message, and disconnect (to remove our session from your janus servers memory).
     - First we connect which sets our session id.
     - Then we want to attach to the video room plugin to set our handle id.
     - Once attached, we send janus our command message to list rooms.